-A specialist integrative mind-body approach for children and young people who have experienced trauma.
+A specialist integrative mind-body approach for people who have experienced trauma.
 Weaving together, body based approaches, such as trauma sensitive yoga therapy with neuroscience, psychoeducation and trauma-focused psychological re-processing therapy, such as EMDR and Narrative Therapies.

 Trauma processing therapies aim to reprocess stuck, unprocessed thoughts, beliefs and body memories.
 This can be offered through a combination of evidence based trauma focused therapies such as EMDR or Narrative Therapy and combining with body based practices to alleviate somatic (body) symptoms.

 All interventions with children and young people will involve working with the systems that care for and support children and young people, e.g. parents, cares, school and health care professionals.

 Consultation services for parents, carers, teachers and professionals